Divorce Attorney in Kerrville

 What Should I Do to Prepare for a Divorce?

-If you have already decided that a divorce is the right thing to do and that your marriage is no longer salvageable, it may be worth taking a few steps before you even let your partner know about your intentions.
+If you have already decided that a divorce is the right thing to do and that your marriage is no longer salvageable, it is important to recognize that you are facing a legal matter that requires careful preparation.
 You may want to start collecting essential documents such as credit card statements, a copy of life insurance policies, birth certificates for children that you’ve had together, and any relevant documents that can help your attorney understand your financial situation and which of your assets may be counted as marital property.

 In addition, if you intend to move out of the marital home, you may want to make arrangements for yourself, starting with opening a separate checking account and maybe a credit card only in your name.
 You will also need to consider where you will live and whether you will have a vehicle for transportation or will need to purchase one.